Tigers vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

-- The Tigers have been victorious in 22, or 37.3%, of the 59 contests they have been chosen as underdogs in this season.
+- The Tigers have been chosen as underdogs in 60 games this year and have walked away with the win 23 times (38.3%) in those games.

-- Detroit has a record of 4-8 in games where oddsmakers have it as underdogs of at least +180 on the moneyline.
+- Detroit is 4-7 this season when entering a game as the underdog by +195 or more on the moneyline.

-- Bookmakers have implied with the moneyline set for this matchup that the Tigers have a 35.7% chance of pulling out a win.
+- The moneyline set for this matchup implies the Tigers have a 33.9% chance of coming away with a victory in the contest.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!